AgoraLab/agora-chat-uikit/android/core-functionality/chat-messages.md

-UIKit provides `EaseChatActivity` and `EaseChatFragment` to facilitate quick integration and customization of chat pages.
+UIKit provides `AgoraChatActivity` and `AgoraChatFragment` to facilitate quick integration and customization of chat pages.
 This page describes the following features:

 - Send and receive messages, including text, emoticons, pictures, voice, video, files, and business card messages.
 - Copy, quote, recall, delete, edit, resend, and review messages.